lpenap/computercraft-bifreactor-control/README.md

 Fork Note
 ----------------------------
-In this fork, a bootstraped installer on pastebin will let you install this program from Gihub.
+In this fork, a bootstraped installer on pastebin will let you install this program from Github.
 See "Install or Update" section for more info.

 Description
 ----------------------------